 God will feed us and clothe us as Jesus promised.
 The rest is vanity.
 How easily we are deceived into turning away from God!
 We spend our life in the dark, pursuing temporal goals that never can satisfy us.
 Jesus brings light, blessing, an easy yoke, a light burden.
 Why shouldn’t we love and serve Him.

-The whole earth is at rest, and is quiet: they break forth into singing.
+The whole earth is at rest and quiet; they break forth into singing.
 (Isaiah 14:7)

 Because of sin, God withdrew from the company of those whom He had created.
 God never will abide where there is sin and rebellion.
 The only reason God can walk in fellowship with us today is that the blood of Christ covers our unrighteousness, our uncleanness, and our disobedience.